Quantum-critical transport in marginal Fermi liquids: Conductivity

-The irreducible vertex $I$, represented in Fig.~\ref{Fig:SE}(c) (using which one can calculate the vertex $\Lambda$ as well as the fermion self-energy) is given by the functional derivative $I = \delta \Sigma/\delta G$ \cite{Baym-K1961,Baym1962}.
-Because the exact Green's function $D$ is a functional of $G$, the irreducible vertex $I$ includes contributions not only from what might be called the Maki-Tompson (MT) type diagram (the second line in the diagrams shown in Fig.~\ref{Fig:EFV}) but also from the two Aslamazov-Larkin (AL) type diagrams (the third line in the digram), thorough the functional derivative of $D$ with respect to $G$.
-We will find that the MT type diagrams do not contribute for the present problem but the AL diagrams are essential for providing the Umklapp factor.
-Also the first line of Fig.~\ref{Fig:EFV} gives no correction from the self-energy of the propagator and is therefore just the bare velocity.
-This as well as the absence of the MT diagram was noted earlier \cite{Shekhter-V-Hydro} but the contribution of the AL diagrams was not noted.
+The irreducible vertex $I$, represented in Fig.~\ref{Fig:SE}(a) (using which one can calculate the vertex $\Lambda$ as well as the fermion self-energy $\Sigma$) is given by the functional derivative \cite{Baym-K1961,Baym1962}, \be I = \delta \Sigma/\delta G \ee Because the exact Green's function $D$ is a functional of $G$, the irreducible vertex $I$ includes contributions not only from what might be called the Maki-Tompson (MT) type diagram (the second line in the diagrams shown in Fig.~\ref{Fig:EFV}) but also from the two Aslamazov-Larkin (AL) type diagrams (the third line in the digram), through the functional derivative of $D$ with respect to $G$.

+In Appendix B, we show that for a circular Fermi surface, the self-energy is independent of momentum for deviation of momentum in which the energy varies linearly.
+This was true in the phenomenology but is also true based on the microscopic theory.
+Then it is possible to show that the MT type diagrams do not contribute for the present problem, but the AL diagrams are essential for providing the Umklapp factor.
+Also given the same condition, the first line of Fig.~\ref{Fig:EFV} gives no correction from the self-energy of the propagator and is therefore just the bare velocity.
+This as well as the absence of the MT diagram was noted earlier \cite{Shekhter-V-Hydro} but the contribution of the AL diagrams was not noted.}